nondescryptid/opendoc-state-court-judgments/2019_SGMC_31/report.md

 ## Mandatory Treatment Order is not appropriate

 5       Defence counsel urged the court to consider making a Mandatory Treatment Order (“MTO”) since the accused was suffering from mental illness.
 Section 339 of the Criminal Procedure Code (“CPC”) sets out when an MTO may or may not be made.
-In particular, an MTO may not be made when the report by the appointed psychiatrist states that he is not satisfied that the psychiatric condition of the offender is one of the contributing factors for committing the offence.[\[note: 1\]](#Ftn_1)
+In particular, an MTO may not be made when the report by the appointed psychiatrist states that he is not satisfied that the psychiatric condition of the offender is one of the contributing factors for committing the offence.[^1]

 6       To support its case, the defence had obtained a comprehensive forensic medical report on the accused from the Institute of Mental Health (“IMH”).
-In her report, Dr Deva Priya Appan, Senior Resident, East Region, Institute of Mental Health (“Dr Deva”) opined that:-[\[note: 2\]](#Ftn_2)
+In her report, Dr Deva Priya Appan, Senior Resident, East Region, Institute of Mental Health (“Dr Deva”) opined that:-[^2]

-(a)     The accused has a history of major depression and she was in a state of remission at the time of the alleged offence;[\[note: 3\]](#Ftn_3)
+(a)     The accused has a history of major depression and she was in a state of remission at the time of the alleged offence;[^3]

 (b)     There was no contributory link between her psychiatric disorder and the alleged offence.

 7       Since Dr Deva had stated unequivocally that there was no contributory link between the accused’s psychiatric disorder and the commission of the alleged offence, it was most unlikely that the conditions set out in s 339 of the CPC could be fulfilled.
 It would have been pointless for the court to appoint a psychiatrist (who would invariably also be from IMH) to render an opinion, when a forensic report on the accused (which addressed the issue of whether there was a contributory link between the psychiatric disorder and the offence) had already been prepared.
-Counsel for the defence acknowledged that the statutory requirements for an MTO had not been fulfilled.[\[note: 4\]](#Ftn_4) In these circumstances, the imposition of an MTO could not be considered.
+Counsel for the defence acknowledged that the statutory requirements for an MTO had not been fulfilled.[^4] In these circumstances, the imposition of an MTO could not be considered.

 ## Mitigating factors

 8       The accused had married recently and was 6 months’ pregnant at the time of sentencing.
 The court was informed that she had been suffering from depressive illness since June 2016 and that her underlying mental illness caused her to react explosively.
 Although she had been placed on medication to stabilize her mood, the accused did not take her medication regularly as she did not like the side effects of the medication.
-There were several other episodes where she had lost her temper.[\[note: 5\]](#Ftn_5)
+There were several other episodes where she had lost her temper.[^5]

 9       Counsel stated that the offences were not pre-meditated and were committed on the spur of the moment.
 For the offences which were committed on 16 January 2018, while the accused did notice that the victim was attending to another passenger, she retaliated when she was told off for having rushed the victim.
-She then hit the victim out of anger but the hurt caused was minimal.[\[note: 6\]](#Ftn_6)
+She then hit the victim out of anger but the hurt caused was minimal.[^6]

 10     For the offence which occurred on 9 December 2018, the accused had a heated argument with her boyfriend which lasted for several hours.
 Her boyfriend threatened to hit her and called her crazy.
-She lost control of herself at the lift landing as she felt that her boyfriend was intentionally making her agitated and that he had threatened to hit her.[\[note: 7\]](#Ftn_7)
+She lost control of herself at the lift landing as she felt that her boyfriend was intentionally making her agitated and that he had threatened to hit her.[^7]

 11     Counsel submitted that if the court were not minded to impose an MTO, a fine should be imposed instead.